bydata/nyt-corona-spiral-chart/README.md

 other countries?)

-We calculate the day of the year as well as the year from the date variable in order to display the information in a cyclic manner.
+We calculate the day of the year as well as the year from the date variable.
+The day of the year will be our x values in the plot.
+We will use the year to group the data in order to display the information in a cyclic manner.

 ``` r
 owid_url <- "https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv?raw=true"